brittpinder/ios-reference/swift/optionals/README.md

 ```
 Notice in the above example that the temporary variable `safeName` exists outside the scope of the `guard let` statement.
 This is one of the main differences between `guard let` and `if let`.

-`if let` should be used when the nil case is valid (ex: a text field being empty) whereas `guard let` should be used when the nil case represents some sort of error.
+> Tip: As a guiding principle, `if let` should be used when the nil case is valid (ex: a text field being empty) whereas `guard let` should be used when the nil case represents some sort of error.

 <br/>